FabrizioMoggio/EdgeCloud/documentation/SupportingDocuments/API_Documentation/Traffic_Influence_API_Documentation.md

 Unique identifier for the TI API Consumer.

 **region**
 The developer can specify in which geographical area he requires the fastest routing toward the nearest application instance.
-A Region is a wide geographical area and it contains one or more Zones.
-A Zone is where the Telco Edge sites are located.
+A "region" is a wide geographical area and it contains one or more "zones".
+A "zone" is where the Edge Cloud Zone is located.
 Zones and Regions identifiers are defined and provided by the Telco Operator and can also be used or retrieved with other CAMARA APIs (“MEC Exposure & Experience Management API” and “Simple Edge Discovery”).
 To add more regions the TI API must be invoked (POST) for each region.
 New "TrafficInfluence" resources are created (with different "trafficInfluenceID").
 All the created resources are aggregated by the Application (identified by "appId").

 **zone**
 The developer can specify in which geographical area he requires the fastest routing toward the nearest Application instance.
-A Zone is a smaller geographical area inside a Region.
-A Zone is where the Telco Edge sites are located.
-To add more zones the TI API must be invoked (POST) for each zone.
+A "zone" is a smaller geographical area inside a "region".
+A "zone" is where the Edge Cloud Zone is located.
+To add more zones the TI API must be invoked (POST) for each "zone".
 New "TrafficInfluence" resources are created (with different "trafficInfluenceID").
 All the created resources are aggregated by the Application (identified by "appId").

 **appId**
 A globally unique identifier associated with the application.
 This identifier is provided during the application onboarding process.
 To influence the traffic toward a specific Application.
-It is the Operator Platform that detects the appropriate Application instance in the selected Region or Zone.
+It is the Operator Platform that detects the appropriate Application instance in the selected "region" or "zone".

 **appInstanceId**
 A globally unique identifier generated by the Operator Platform to identify a specific instance of the Application on a specific zone.
 To influence a traffic toward a specific Application instance.